French pronunciation for beginners

 français (frahnseh) French

-au revoir (o ruhvwahr) goodbye
+au revoir (o ruhvwah) goodbye

-il marche (eel mahrsh) he works
+il marche (eel mahrsh) it works

 vraiment (vrehmahn) really

-la connexion (lah konehksyohn) connection
+la connexion (lah kohnehksyohn) connection